By Jordan Branson and RotoRob

 Our advice: buy a good closer, add a solid mid-tier one and then start tossing darts.
 Lots of ’em.
 With a projected closer turnover rate of around 25 to 30 per cent, you’ll be using the wire quite a bit to round out your pen.

 Top handcuffs relievers to consider include: A.J.
-Ramos and Carter Capps; Drew Storen and Roberto Osuna; Darren O’Day and Zach Britton; and Tony Watson and Mark Melancon.
+Ramos and Carter Capps; Drew Storen and Roberto Osuna; Darren O’Day and Zack Britton; and Tony Watson and Mark Melancon.

 Closer battles to watch during Spring Training include: J.J.
 Hoover and Jumbo Diaz (Reds); Capps and Ramos (Marlins); Storen and Osuna (Blue Jays); Jason Grilli and Arodys Vizcaino (Braves) and the entire Padres bullpen.